 September 2018 Sale: 15% Off All Exosome/Cancer Antibodies & Exosome Detection ELISA Kits!
 Use discount code SEP2018 to receive the discount on qualifying orders.

 Targeted cancer therapy has become a new generation of cancer treatment, one which delivers drugs to specific carriers and interferes with the specific target molecules that play a critical role in tumor growth or progression (1).

-For example, exosomes, small vesicles expressing specific surface markers (CD81, CD63, and CD9), play roles in cancer progression and tumorigenesis and can potentially be used as a target of immunotherapy and a carrier of chemotherapy and cancer vaccines (2, 3).
-On the other hand, programmed death 1 protein (PD-1) and cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4) are expressed by activated T-cells, and they mediate immunosuppression by binding to PD-1 ligands (PD-L1 and PD-L2) as well as CTLA-4 ligands, respectively.
-Inhibition of the interaction between PD-1/CTLA4 and their ligands can lead to anti-tumor activity (5, 6).
+For example, exosomes, small vesicles expressing specific surface markers (CD81, CD63, and CD9), play roles in cancer progression and tumorigenesis and can potentially be used as a target for immunotherapy, such as a carrier of chemotherapy and cancer vaccines (2, 3).
+On the other hand, programmed death 1 protein (PD-1) and cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4) expressed on activated T-cells, mediate immunosuppression by binding to PD-1 ligands (PD-L1 or PD-L2) and CTLA-4 ligands (CD 80 or CD86), respectively.
+Inhibiting the interaction between PD-1/CTLA-4 and their ligands can lead to anti-tumor activity (5, 6).